 Nitrogen is important in fuelling growth and providing high yields.
-It is largely needed during leaf formation and then for tuber growth and yield, when it ensures optimal photosynthate production in the leaves.
+It is largely needed during leaf formation and then for tuber growth and yield, when it ensures optimal carbohydrate production in the leaves.

-In temperate climates, an excess supply of nitrogen at later stages of growth will keep the crop growing, preventing it from reaching maturity.
+In temperate climates, an excess supply of nitrogen at later stages of growth can cause exesive vine growth, preventing the crop from reaching maturity.
 It may also reduce starch content, reducing processing potato crop quality.

 An excess supply of nitrogen at later stages of growth may also reduce dry matter content, affecting quality.

 Where high levels of nitrogen are needed, advantages can be obtained from splitting N applications.
-Trials with a three way split increased yields by 12% compared to where all the nitrogen was applied in one go.
+Trials with a three way split increased yields by 12% compared to where all the nitrogen was applied at once.

 The total amount of nitrogen supplied will vary according to the length of time the canopy needs to be maintained and any potential losses such as leaching.
 Optimum total N rates vary with soil type and previous cropping history.

-Where there are apparent yield responses to very high applications (>268lb/ac), checks should be made for losses due to leaching.
+Where there are apparent yield responses to very high applications (>268lb/ac), split applications should be made for losses due to leaching.

 Potatoes are very responsive to NPK at planting.
 Balancing nutrition in such a manner – often with magnesium and sulfur applied at the same time - ensures a good start for the potato crop.